upender83848/upender83848/README.md

 - 👋 Hi, I’m @upender
 - 👀 I’m interested in Data Analytics
-- 🌱 I’m currently doing Masters in Data science
+- 🌱  Masters in Data Science
 - 💞️ I’m looking to collaborate on Data Science Projects and as well automation projects using RPA Technologies
 - 📫 How to reach me ..upender83848@gmail.com